Skip to main content

 • Skip the shutoff valve if you rent your home.
 Landlords control the water main, and cutting into it requires owner permission.
 A 7-sensor spot kit at $172 gives you meaningful protection with zero permanent modifications — pick them up when you move.
 The YoLink Water Leak Sensor 4 at $20 and eufy Security Water and Freeze Sensor at $18 are portable and reusable.

 • Skip the shutoff valve if your budget is under $250.
-Spot sensors at $172 for 7 zones deliver a 72.8x ROI against the average claim.
+A kit of YoLink Water Leak Sensors and eufy sensors at $172 for 7 zones delivers a 72.8x ROI against the average claim.
 That is still an outstanding investment — it just lacks automatic shutoff.

 • Skip the shutoff valve if you work from home and can respond to alerts within minutes.
-The response time gap shrinks dramatically when you are always 30 seconds from the main valve.
-In that scenario, spot sensors approach the effective protection of shutoff valves.
+Place Moen Flo Smart Water Leak Detectors at key risk zones — the response time gap shrinks dramatically when you are always 30 seconds from the main valve.

 Frequently Asked Questions